County Development Service

 If you would like to discuss how this could benefit your scout group or If you would like to book a group health check, please contact our development officer, Matt (his contact details are at the end of this section).

-Group Scout Leader inductions and support
+Group Lead Volunteers inductions and support

 We can support you in doing this and can help make things easier.
-We do this by providing a group scout leader one-to-one session to break down the role and make sure you have all the “tools” you need.
+We do this by providing a one-to-one session to break down the role and make sure you have all the “tools” you need.
 Get in touch so that together we can identify the areas where you need support and start the ball rolling.

 Scouting is in high demand across South London and in many areas of the county supply outstrips demand and the only way to cope is to open new sections!